 We should probably rename this recipe “the easiest and tastiest vegetable side dish ever” but who am I to say?!
-I actually owe the credit for the development of this recipe to my brother.
-He asked me a few months ago for a good asparagus recipe– “maybe something Asian?” he said.
-And so the wheels began to turn…
+I actually owe the credit for the development of this recipe to my brother Matt.
+He asked me a few months ago for a good asparagus recipe.
+“Maybe something with soy sauce?” he said.
+And so the wheels began to turn.

 Of course I didn’t get around to creating this Roasted Sesame Asparagus until asparagus season was here (aka right now).
 So without further adieu, let’s talk about one of my favorite spring vegetables!

-Aren’t they gorgeous?!
 Asparagus is more than just a pretty face.
-This flowering spring vegetable has a TON of folate, a B vitamin that is crucial to brain health, mood, heart health, and the development of babies.
+This flowering spring vegetable is a good source folate, a B vitamin that is crucial to brain health, mood, heart health, and the development of babies.
 You may be familiar with folic acid, the synthetic form of folate that is added to prenatal vitamins.

 Roasted Sesame Asparagus

-- 2 tbsp sesame seeds more to taste
+- 2 tablespoon sesame seeds - more to taste

-Preheat the oven to 450 degrees F. Line a baking sheet with parchment paper or foil.
-Transfer asparagus spears to sheet.
+- Preheat the oven to 450 degrees F. Line a baking sheet with parchment paper or foil.
+Transfer asparagus spears to the baking sheet.

 - In a small bowl, whisk together the sesame oil, soy sauce, Sriracha, and garlic.
 Brush the asparagus with the marinade.
 Sprinkle with sesame seeds.